lfierce2/constraining-aging-timescales_2024/README.md

 # Processing code for "Radiative absorption enhancements by black carbon controlled by particle-to-particle heterogeneity in composition"

-Description: This repository contains the processing script used in the analysis presented in Fierce et al., 2020.
-The particle-resolved simulations can be run with PartMC version 2.1.5, which is available at http://lagrange.mechse.illinois.edu/partmc/.
-The repository also contains laboratory measurements from the 4th Boston College (BC4) Experiment and field observations from Fontana, CA (Cappa et al., JGR 2019).

-Accompanying paper: Fierce, L., Y. Li, N. Riemer, N. A. J. Schutgens, A. Aiken, M. K. Dubey, P.-L. Ma, and D. Wuebbles, Constraining black carbon aging in global models to reflect timescales for internal mixing (in progress)
+Description: This repository contains the processing script used in the analysis presented in Fierce et al. (2024).
+Constraining black carbon aging in global models to reflect timescales for internal mixing.
+JAMES (under review).

-# fierce2020_internal-mixing-timescale
-# fierce2020_internal-mixing-timescale
+The CAM aging data used in the analysis is provided at: https://portal.nersc.gov/project/m1657/BC-aging-CAM-data/.
+The particle-resolved simulations were performed with PartMC version 2.1.5 (https://github.com/compdyn/partmc), and the version of mosaic was mosaic-2012-0125 (available from Rahul Zaveri).
+Scenarios are described in: Fierce, L., Riemer, N., & Bond, T. C. (2017).
+Toward reduced representation of mixing state for simulating aerosol effects on climate.
+Bulletin of the American Meteorological Society, 98(5), 971-980.